 Quantities of winter deicing products and sand are maintained at each Highway Garage.
 Onsite storage is not sufficient for full winter usage.
-The Town has approximately 40% of its needed winter usage and more storage is being constructed this winter to bring the total to approximately 70%.
+The Town has approximately 100% of its needed winter sand usage stored onsite at the start of winter and approximately 50% of its average winter salt usage onsite.
 The Village has 60 % of its needed usage onsite at the start of the winter.
 The onsite supplies are augmented during the season with direct delivery from vendors.
-In some years, the availability of product has been a major issue and it has impacted on operations.
-The price per ton for salt delivered to storage is set based on State bids by highway district.
+In some years, the availability of product has been a major issue and it has impacted operations.
+The price per ton for salt delivered to storage is set based on State bids by highway district, or as separately negotiated by each community.